logician22/energy-talking-points/src/pages/documents/energy-sound-bites-on-fossil-fuels-part-1.md

 ### We must think about fossil fuels in a balanced way.

+- **To decide what to do about fossil fuels we must be balanced, looking at both negatives and positives.**

   - Most “experts” look at the negatives of fossil fuels but ignore huge positives.

     - Many “experts” ignore that much of the world would starve without fertilizer from natural gas.[^1]

     - Many “experts” ignore that much of the world would starve without oil-powered agricultural machines.

   - Fixating on the negatives and ignoring the positives of any technology is deadly.

     - If we just looked at the negatives of antibiotics and ignored the positives, billions would die.

-- To decide what to do about fossil fuels we must be balanced, looking at both negatives and positives.

-- Fossil fuels do impact climate—but even there we must consider positives along with negatives.
+- **Fossil fuels do impact climate—but even there we must consider positives along with negatives.**

   - We can’t just look at how warming increases heat waves, we also must look at lives saved from cold.

-- A huge, ignored climate positive we get from fossil fuels is the ability to master climate danger.
+- **A huge, ignored climate positive we get from fossil fuels is the ability to master climate danger.**

   - Fossil fueled cooling allows us to dramatically reduce danger from heat.

   - Fossil fueled heating allows us to dramatically reduce danger from cold.

   - Fossil fueled irrigation allows us to dramatically reduce danger from drought.[^2]
     ![CO2 vs death rate from drought](/img/co2-vs-death-from-drought.jpg)

   - Fossil fueled evacuation systems allow us to dramatically reduce danger from storms.[^3]
     ![CO2 vs death rate from storms](/img/art-20-more-fossil-fuel-use-fewer-storm-related-deaths.png)

   - Fossil fueled climate mastery has helped us become safer than ever from climate.

   - The climate death rate has decreased by 98% over the last century as fossil fuel use has risen.[^4]
     ![CO2 vs climate disaster deaths](/img/3-atmospheric-co2-climate-deaths.jpg)

   - Sadly most “experts” ignore fossil fuels’ climate positives, including climate mastery.

     - The IPCC’s 1000+ page climate reports ignore all the ways fossil fuels increase climate safety.

-- In weighing fossil fuels’ positives and negatives, we must be precise—not exaggerate or fabricate.
+- **In weighing fossil fuels’ positives and negatives, we must be precise—not exaggerate or fabricate.**

   - Sadly many “experts” exaggerate the negatives of fossil fuels in addition to ignoring the positives.

     - Al Gore portrays 20 ft sea level rise as imminent when extreme UN projections are 3 ft / 100 years.[^5]

   - If we carefully weigh fossil fuels’ positives and negatives, it becomes clear we need more of them.

 ***Next up:*** _Only by using fossil fuels can 8 billion people have the energy they need to survive and flourish._